-For the most natural replacement of a single lost tooth or to permanently secure a denture, dental implants offer many oral health benefits.
-Dental implants consist of a titanium post that is inserted into the jaw bone.
+Dental implants offer many oral health benefits, including the most natural replacement of a single lost tooth or to permanently secure dentures.
+They consist of a titanium post inserted into the jaw bone.
 Over a healing period of 3 to 6 months, the post will fuse to the bone tissue.
-After it is securely in the mouth, the post is then topped with an abutment and permanent dental crown.
-Many patients may often forget that they have dental implants because they look and feel natural.
+After it is securely in the mouth, we top the post with an abutment and permanent dental crown.
+Many patients may forget their dental implants because they look and feel natural.

 Dental crowns are used to cover dental implants and are also used for other restorations, such as dental bridges and dentures (teeth-in-a-day).
 Dr. Thompson uses dental crowns crafted from porcelain because they are durable and reflect light for a more natural-looking end result.

 Patients with multiple missing teeth can benefit from dental bridges.
-Dental bridges can be fixed or removable.
-Zirconia is used as a base for dental bridges because they are tooth-colored and blend in with existing teeth.
-Tooth preparation, as well as a solid tooth structure, is needed for this restoration.
+Dental bridges are fixed or removable.
+Zirconia is a base for dental bridges because they are tooth-colored and blend in with existing teeth.
+You need tooth preparation, as well as a solid tooth structure, for this restoration.

-Whole arches of teeth can be replaced with this treatment option.
+We can replace whole arches of teeth with this treatment option.
 With All-on-4 Implant dentures, also known as teeth-in-a-day, teeth are removed and replaced in one office visit.
-Teeth are replaced with a denture that is secured with dental implants.
+We replace teeth with a denture secured with dental implants.
 Patients who receive All-on-4 implant dentures find that they can bite and chew with ease again.

 Schedule A Tooth Replacement Consultation in Greeley

 If you have one or more missing teeth or are faced with tooth extraction and would like to explore your options, schedule a consultation with Dr. Thompson.
-Your dentist in Greeley, CO welcomes patients and also offers second opinions on the replacement of missing teeth or a poorly fitted denture.
+Your dentist in Greeley, CO welcomes patients and offers second opinions on replacing missing teeth or a poorly fitted denture.
 Contact us at 970.205.9614 or request an appointment online.